- CLASS: Arachnida (Arachnids)

 Spider silk is the strongest known natural fiber, with a breaking strength greater than bone or tendon and half the strength of steel!
 It was historically used for cross hairs in guns, and for fishing nets and stockings.
 Spider silk is a marvelous product, but because most spiders like to live alone and will eat other spiders, the silk cannot be produced in large quantities as with silk moth larvae, which are used to make silk cloth.

 Most spiders do not jump but rely on their individual adaptations to catch prey (snaring in webs, hiding in burrows, or camouflaging perfectly against their background).
 The jumping spider, as expected, does jump on its prey and is said to be able to jump 40 times its own body length!
 Jumping spiders are one group of spiders that are thought to have excellent vision.
-Wolf spiders, true to their name, run after prey.
+Wolf spiders, true to their name, chase down their prey.

 Many spiders use their silk as a "dragline," so if they are knocked off their web or other resting spot, they can climb back up to safety.
 Young spiders can float or ride on the wind to a new area by releasing a long, silken thread for the wind to catch.
 This unique way of travel is called “ballooning.”

-Female spiders produce egg sacs with up to 2,500 eggs inside, depending on the species.
-Baby spiders are called spiderlings, but most are eaten before they have a chance to mature.
-The mother spider usually doesn't stick around to protect her eggs or her young, so the spiderlings are on their own as soon as they hatch.
+Female spiders produce egg sacs with up to 2,500 eggs inside, depending on the kind of spider, but most baby spiders (called spiderlings) are eaten before they have a chance to mature.
+A mother spider usually doesn't stick around to protect her eggs or her young, so the spiderlings are on their own as soon as they hatch.
 However, some mother spiders cover their egg sacs with mud, which hardens to make a protective coat, or with small pebbles.

 AT THE ZOO

 Creating and maintaining a healthy habitat for spiders takes time, patience, and intense attention to detail.
-Temperature and humidity are monitored and adjusted to suit each species’ preferences.
-And although they’re small in size, meeting a spider’s needs takes a big effort.
-Keepers maintain the cleanliness and safety of enclosures, feed the spiders, and make health observations just as mammal, bird, and reptile keepers do.
-And for every spider or other insect you see at the Zoo, there are at least 10 more behind the scenes.
+At the Zoo, our invertebrate care specialists monitor temperature and humidity, and adjusted them to suit each species’ preferences.
+Invertebrate care specialists maintain the cleanliness and safety of habitats, feed the spiders, and make health observations.
+And for every spider or other insect you see at the Zoo, there are at least 10 more in off-view habitats.
+Although they’re small, meeting a spider’s needs takes a big effort.

 Spiders often get a bad rap, and some people are afraid of them.
 But only a few species are dangerous to humans, and even they won’t bite unless they feel threatened.

-Like so many animals, spiders are affected by habitat loss and by nonnative species introduced by humans that can often take over spider habitat.
+Like so much wildlife, spiders are affected by habitat loss and by nonnative wildlife introduced by humans that can often take over spider habitat.
 Some spider species threatened by international trade are protected by the Convention on International Trade in Endangered Species (CITES).
 Spiders can only be legally traded if CITES permits are obtained from the exporting country.
-The U.S. Fish and Wildlife Service occasionally brings spiders that are illegally shipped to the US to the San Diego Zoo for care.
-The incoming spiders are given an assessment that includes measuring the leg span to approximate the size of the spider, determining gender, and recording the overall health of the animal.
+When the U.S. Fish and Wildlife Service confiscates illegal shipments of spiders, they occasionally bring the spiders to the San Diego Zoo for care.
+The incoming spiders are given an assessment that includes measuring the leg span to approximate the age of the spider, determining sex, and recording the spider's overall health.